assumption/Osu-Rank-Scraper/README.md

 Script defaults to scraping Mouse + Keyboard users in the top 10,000 globally.
 Instructions on how to change what playstyle to look for and what country to scrape in is included in the script.
 This process will take anywhere from 1-3 hours since you're parsing html from 10,200 different webpages.
+You can stop the script early if you want once the script reaches your profile (as indicated by the current page and current user output in the command line interface)

 Formatting Output Information
 ====================